 How Do I Pick a Third Party Standard?

-In most states, benefit corporations are required to publish an annual benefit report that includes an assessment of the company's overall social and environmental performance against a third party standard.
+In most states, benefit corporations are required to publish an annual benefit report that includes "an assessment of [its] overall social and environmental performance against a third party standard."
 This is also true in Colorado and is considered a best practice in Delaware.
-This transparency requirement is intended to help the benefit corporation, its directors, its shareholders, and the general public determine whether the benefit corporation has met its statutory corporate purpose create general public benefit.
+This transparency requirement is intended to help the benefit corporation, its directors, its shareholders, and the general public determine whether the benefit corporation has met its statutory corporate purpose to "create a material positive impact on society and the environment, taken as a whole, assessed against a third party standard."

-In most states, a third party standard is defined as "a standard for defining, reporting, and assessing overall corporate social and environmental performance" that must be comprehensive, independent, credible, and transparent.
-To see the in depth definition of third party standard you can read the model legislation.
+A third party standard is defined as "a standard for defining, reporting, and assessing overall corporate social and environmental performance" that meets the criteria listed below.

 - Government has no role in determining whether a selected third party standard is acceptable or whether the benefit corporation has met its benefit corporation purpose to create a material positive impact;

-- Benefit corporations are not required to be audited or certified by any third party standards organization.
+- Benefit corporation legislation does not require the annual benefit report to be audited or certified by any third party standards organization.

 List of standards: